IMPORT

 Prerequisites

-• In the source system, you need to have privileges to read the table contents or the files.
+• In the source system, you must have privileges to read the table contents or the files.

-• When using a connection, you need to have the system privilege USE ANY CONNECTION, or the connection must be granted by the GRANT statement to the user or one of the user roles.
-For additional information, refer to the CREATE CONNECTION statement.
+• When using a connection, you must either have the system privilege USE ANY CONNECTION or the connection must be granted to the user or to one of the user roles by the GRANT statement.
+For more information, see CREATE CONNECTION.

-• When using an error table, you need the appropriate rights for writing or inserting data.
+• When using an error table, you must have the necessary privileges to write or insert data.

 Syntax